The Purpose Of The Principles Of Addiction Treatment

 It is important for individuals suffering from addiction to follow the basic standards for effective treatment including medically assisted detox, adequate time in a treatment facility, individual or group counseling, and care that attends to specific issues such as mental health problems.
 Following the principles of addiction treatment can help people avoid relapse and multiple stays in a rehab center.

 One of the first principles of treating addiction is that addicts need to have treatment readily available for them when their substance abuse gets out of control.
 Treatment for people with addiction does not necessarily have to be voluntary for it to be effective.
 If family members, employers, or a judge are the ones pressuring or requiring an addict to enter a rehab center then their treatment can still be equally effective.
 It is important for the treatment to be accessible to them immediately however, otherwise they could be lost to their addiction.

 At times when insurance companies deny coverage for treatment or they are not able to enter a facility soon enough, the individual can end up overdosing.
 If they are able to obtain treatment, an addict must first go through medically-assisted detox as a precursor to their rehab stay.
 Attempting to go through detox on their own or skipping this step can seriously affect their ability to stay sober.
-In a detox facility, patients should have access to medications that can wean them off of their drug use and manage withdrawal symptoms.
+In a detox treatment center, patients should have access to medications that can wean them off of their drug use and manage withdrawal symptoms.

 Individual Therapy and Time Spent In Treatment

 After completing detoxification it is another important principle in addiction treatment that an addict spends enough time in rehab.
 Patients in a rehab center begin to see significant improvements after about three months.
 Any amount of time less than that could jeopardize their ability to stay sober and they will ultimately end up back in the facility to treat a relapse.
 Patients need a minimum of a few months in treatment and possibly additional time based on their individual needs.